Anatomy of a Window: How the Parts of a Window Work

 Grids – Window grids are decorative elements that give the appearance of dividing the window into smaller sections.
 Sometimes called “grilles” or “divided lites,” window grids are available in multiple patterns, including colonial, prairie, and diamond, to suit the style of your home.

-Safety Stops – Safety stops provide an element of security when opening double-hung and slider windows.
+Safety Stops – Safety stops provide security when opening double-hung and slider windows.
 On double-hung windows, the safety stops are mounted on the stiles of the upper sash, approximately 4 inches above the check rail.
-When in the open or active position, the safety stops prevent the bottom sash from raising more than a few inches.
+When in the open or active position, safety stops prevent the bottom sash from raising more than a few inches.
 This allows the window to be open for ventilation without creating a fall hazard from inside the home, or allowing unwanted access from the exterior of the house.

 Sash Lock – All operable windows should have a sash lock mechanism that locks the sash inside the frame for security.
 On double-hung windows, the sash lock is mounted on the check rail, while casement windows have sash locks either on the top and bottom rails, or the vertical stile where the sash meets the frame.